Esnaf: Europe

-Ottoman Caliphate
+Ottoman Empire

 In the Ottoman Empire many young woman were hired to unwind cocoon, spin silk threads, and weave.
 Also, there were many woman groups outside of guilds such as cloth makers.
 Woman would exchange good among each other within female markets.
 In the late sixteenth century estates of peasant woman living near Konya and owning some jewellery have been stumbled upon, which indicates market links.

 Guilds were a major part of an economy that was very state dominated like the Ottoman Empire.
 The Ottoman dynasty, especially along its seaboards and borderlands opportunities of commerce tended to diversify economies and put together sundry people and ideas.
 The Ottoman society was extremely mixed main due to conquest and immigration; therefore there was a vast number of religion and Jews were very much included.
 The Ottoman society was a spiritual economy but not as much as Europe.
 This was mainly because the Ottoman Empire was mixed religiously meaning there were many different religions mixed within guilds.

 Guilds were an urban phenomenon.
 The Ottomans had politics as much as commerce in mind when they negotiated and dispersed capitulations.
 The Ottoman- Venetian conflicts led to international commerce booms in Dubrovnik, Florence, Ancona, and Genoa.
 In the fifteenth and early sixteenth centuries Florence, Genoa, and Venice vied for control of Ottoman markets and merchandises.
 Primarily in the north and east, Muslim traders dominated several Ottoman exchanges and some international routes.
 There were links between cities and the countryside; although, direct commercial exchanges were probably the exception rather than the rule.
 The Empire was separated into zones so that civilians were limited to buying only from the source that they had been assigned to.

 Division of labor

 In small towns, craft structures might be reasonably simple, for example, with one type or a few types at the most of tailors who made up fabrics into ready to wear clothing; but large cities producers were highly specialized.
 Different guilds often produced similar goods.
-“Collective workshops were considered more desirable by more substantial craftsmen themselves”.
+"Collective workshops were considered more desirable by more substantial craftsmen themselves".
 This would make collective workshops a suitable means of social control.
 Every member was monitored very closely; there were influential members but no one completely controlled the productivity of other fellow members.
-Partnerships existed, although it's unknown how common partnerships occurred.
+Partnerships existed, although it is unknown how common partnerships occurred.
 A more modern type of labor division also existed during the Early Modern Period.
 During this time bleachers, twisters, and dyers craftsmen not only owned their own equipment but their own shops as well.
 A compound product such as silk may go through the hands of many different craftsmen prior to reaching the consumer.